November 7, 2018

 Since vehicle maintenance often has nothing to do with defects, you cannot sue the manufacturer of a car for a car crash caused by a poorly maintained car.
 That’s because the vehicle was safe for use when it was sold, and it was the car owner’s responsibility to maintain the vehicle.

-Our Los Angeles car accident attorney at JML Law explains that car owners are solely responsible for maintaining their vehicles and ensuring that all the functions and systems in their vehicle are in a good condition.
+Our Los Angeles car crash attorney at JML Law explains that car owners are solely responsible for maintaining their vehicles and ensuring that all the functions and systems in their vehicles are in a good condition.
 Unless, however, the vehicle was improperly repaired and maintained by a mechanic, who, in that case, may be held liable for his or her negligence.

 Do note, however, that car drivers cannot be held responsible for each and every malfunction in their vehicle.
 Drivers are held liable for poor vehicle maintenance only when they knew or reasonably should have known about the malfunction, and failed to do anything to fix it and prevent the crash.

 Since a large percentage of car crashes in California are caused by improper or poor vehicle maintenance, we asked our experienced car accident attorney in Los Angeles to outline the most important aspects of a vehicle that must be regularly maintained or checked:

 - Oil.
 Check if there are any leaks.
 Even if there is no oil leak in your vehicle, regular oil change is a very simple vehicle maintenance task.
 Do note, however, that you may be required to change the oil in your vehicle in compliance with the instruction and recommendations outlined by the manufacturer of your vehicle.